 The Committee shall retain all records of major and repeat violations for a period of six years, after which the records are purged.
 During the six year period that records of major and repeat violations are retained inquiring parties (e.g., employers or graduate schools) who directly ask whether or not a student has violations of academic integrity will be informed that a major or repeat violation exists (although the details of the violation will not be released).

 Appropriate sanctions may include one or more of the following:

-d. a major or repeat violation may result in placing the student on academic integrity probation.
+- A major or repeat violation may result in placing the student on academic integrity probation.
 This means that if a student is later found guilty of another academic integrity violation, the sanction will automatically consist of suspension or expulsion (with such a recommendation, the Provost of the College is the consulting officer).

-e. in severe cases, placing the student on suspension and/or expulsion (with such a recommendation, the Provost of the College is the consulting officer).
+- In severe cases, placing the student on suspension and/or expulsion (with such a recommendation, the Provost of the College is the consulting officer).

 Students are still subject to these sanctions if they have withdrawn from a class in which an academic integrity violation took place.
 When a decision has been reached, it is transmitted to the involved parties through an Official Letter of Decision from the Chair of the Committee.
 Included in this Letter is the decision of the Committee and the prescribed sanction, if the student is found to be in violation of the standards of academic integrity.
 Copies of this letter are also sent to the faculty advisor, the instructor of record, the Registrar’s Office, the Provost of the College, the Vice President for Student Affairs, and the Executive Director of Advising and Academic Success.
 Also, if the student is listed with the Registrar’s Office as being financially dependent, the Committee will send a copy of the letter to those whom the student is dependent upon.